rtCamp/gutenberg-fields-middleware/docs/textarea.md

 # textarea

-#### value:

-The current value of the textarea.

-- Type: `string`
-- Required: No

-#### onChange:

-A function that receives the new value of the textarea each time it changes.
-It passes the new `value` as first argument and `props` as second argument.

-- Type: `Function`
-- Required: No

 #### label:

 If this property is added, a label will be generated using label property as the content.